Roth IRA Explained: Contributions vs. Conversions, and More

 Tim discusses the difference between Roth IRA contributions and Roth IRA conversions.
 He also outlines the benefits of Roth IRAs.

-A Roth Conversion means you convert any pre-tax retirement account money, like a 401(k) or traditional IRA money, to a Roth IRA.
-And you can do this at any time, and any amount up to the full amount you have in your pre-tax retirement account, but you will have to pay ordinary income taxes on that money.
+A Roth conversion means you convert any pre-tax retirement account money, like 401(k) or traditional IRA money, to a Roth IRA.
+And you can do this at any time, and in any amount up to the full amount you have in your pre-tax retirement account.
+But you will have to pay ordinary income taxes on that money at the time of the conversion.

 So, Roth contributions and Roth conversions are two completely different ways to get money into a Roth IRA.